CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 This chamber takes the form of a wizard's workshop, with a rat darting across the floor and finding refuge under a large worktable, adorned with alembics, retorts, distillation coils, and other alchemical devices, all actively bubbling and simmering away.
 The bookshelves in the room are brimming with piles of parchment and peculiar-looking tomes.
 ```

 Sylas has entrusted his rat familiar with the duty of keeping an eye out for intruders.
 The rat shares a telepathic link with its master, sending a quick alert message to Sylas as soon as it detects intruders.
 The rat moves at a pace of 20 feet and boasts an AC of 10, possesses 1 hit point, and lacks effective attack abilities.
-If the rat is eliminated, it vanishes.
+If the rat is eliminnated, it vanishes.

 If the characters opt to leave the rat unharmed, it will follow them around as if driven by curiosity or hunger.
 It might even pretend to be affectionate towards a character who feeds it, but its loyalty remains firmly with Sylas.